ludrao/django-tellme/README.rst

 This app was developed in rush for a simple yet complete, non intrusive, feedback tool.
 It does lack a lot of cool features.
 If you like to contribute, please do not hesitate!

-    * Provide a customization mechanism for the feedback popup/form
+- Provide a customization mechanism for the feedback popup/form.
-    * Provide a customization mechanism for the email body, make it text+html
+- Provide a customization mechanism for the email body, make it text+html.
-    * Implement internationalization (i18n)
+- Implement internationalization (i18n).